markc/alsa/lib/md/Edirol_UA-4FX.md

 *Unfortunately*, Alsa has little control over this device.

-In fact, it is not a problem of operating systems (Linux / FreeBSD / Window\$), but rather a hardware issue.
+In fact, it is not a problem of operating systems (Linux / FreeBSD / Window), but rather a hardware issue.
 For example, Input level, Output level, mixing, even sample rate are controlled at the hardware level.
 There is no software control.
 Some users may like this old-fashion way of managing a sound card.
 Others may dislike it.
 Analyse your needs